josephheyes/todo-app/README.md

-Special thanks to Nathan Burgess for absolutely nothing (except the name).
+Special thanks to Nathan Burgess for the name (and debugging).